 Revenues decreased \$47.4 million (3%) in third quarter 1999 compared with second quarter 1998.
 Revenues grew in substantially all of our reportable operating segments, however the disposition of non-strategic businesses during 1999 resulted in the consolidated revenue decrease.
+Adjusted EBITDA increased \$119.6 million (29%) for the same period.
 Significant contributing factors which gave rise to growth in substantially all of our reportable operating segments included growth in the volume of mortgage services provided and an increase in the amount of royalty fees received from our franchised brands, within both our travel and real estate franchise segments.
 In addition, we experienced strong growth and efficiencies within our direct marketing businesses.
-A detailed discussion of revenue trends from 1998 to 1999 is included in the section entitled "Results of Reportable Operating Segments -- Third Quarter 1999 vs. Third Quarter 1998."
+A detailed discussion of revenues and Adjusted EBITDA trends from 1998 to 1999 is included in the section entitled "Results of Reportable Operating Segments - Third Quarter 1999 vs. Third Quarter 1998."